Hoody91/Hoody91/README.md

 # Hello there! 👋🏻 I am Riley Hood!

-I am Riley Hood 🙋🏻‍♂️, a Movie lover, Self taught Programmer, and wannabe Developer.
+* I am Riley Hood 🙋🏻‍♂️, a Movie lover, Self taught Programmer, and wannabe Developer.
-I am looking to collaborate with others on Reactjs.
+* I am looking to collaborate with others on Reactjs.
-I eventually want to start working on open-source projects I am currenty working on my React skill-set
+* I eventually want to start working on open-source projects.
+* I am currenty working on my React skill-set.

 ## Connect with Me 🤝🏻